 Lord Jagannath keeps on grabbing the attention of his devotees from the beginning till the end of the rituals, of the car festival in Puri Jagannath Temple.
-But, the most interesting and weird among all these days does shift the eyeballs and bhakti of the devotees from God Jagannath to Maha Laxmi.
+But, the most interesting and weird among all these days does shift the eyeballs and bhakti of the devotees from God Jagannath to Mahalakshmi.
 Now how is that interesting?

-At night of the 5th day the representative idol of Goddess Mahalaxmi (known as Subarna Mahalaxmi) is made to leave for the Gundicha temple in a beautifully decorated palanquin via Bada Danda (the Grand Road) in a colorful procession in pomp and splendor, accompanied by her servitors, to meet Lord Jagannath and to ask Him why he had not returned yet.
-The people & servitors who are part of the procession of Goddess Mahalaxmi sing the Hera Panchami song.
-The Hera Panchami song expresses Goddess Mahalaxmi’s anger towards Her husband.
+At night of the 5th day the representative idol of Goddess Mahalakshmi (known as Subarna Mahalakshmi) is made to leave for the Gundicha temple in a beautifully decorated palanquin via Bada Danda (the Grand Road) in a colorful procession in pomp and splendor, accompanied by her servitors.
+She want to meet Lord Jagannath and to ask him why he had not returned yet.
+The people & servitors who are part of the procession of Goddess, sing the Hera Panchami song.
+This song expresses Goddess Mahalakshmi’s anger towards Her husband.

 After knowing that Goddess Mahalakshmi is coming to meet him with anger; Lord Jagannath asks his servitors to quickly lock the door of Gundicha Temple.
 After having a stealthy look at her Lord; she returns to the temple, damaging a part of Jagannath’s chariot in anger and disgust.
 This incident celebrated as Hera Panchami.
 This is what the crowd witnesses with profuse excitement.